sian-wusidi/UNET_ASPP_LCE/README.md

 The official code of the paper "Leveraging uncertainty estimation and spatial pyramid pooling for extracting hydrological features from scanned historical topographic maps".

 ## Train
-Please pair your training and annotation data and store the ".npz" files like the samples given in the "data" folder, and store the names like "training_example.txt".
+Please pair your training and annotation data and store the ".npz" files like the samples given in the "data" folder, and store the names like "train_example.txt".
 Then run
 ```bash
 python train.py